baskuit/pinyon/src/readme.md

 	    struct Actions {};
 	};

-In general, a state represents a partially-observed stochastic matrix game.
+In general, a state represents a partially-observed, stochastic, two-player matrix game.
 A state has an `Actions` type which stores information about the legal moves of *both* players, and a `Transition` type, which stores any information observed about committing joint actions.
 Note that all these structs are empty.
-Indeed all the abstract classes only inform what must be implemented in the derived classes
+Indeed the abstract classes only inform the user what must be implemented in the derived classes.

 	DefaultState<TypeList> : AbstractState<TypeList>
-This is the most basic implemented class.

 Currently, all implemented higher classes assume that the state is derived from DefaultState.
-The design of this state is outline below.
+The design of this state is outlined below.

 	class DefaultState : public AbstractState<TypeList>
 	{